 We asked seasoned rural action leaders what they think could help the rural response to COVID-19 the most – especially ideas that might not be front and center on funders’ radar screens.

-Principal Ideas: How Can We Secure Enduring Capital for Equitable Rural Prosperity?
+Private: Principal Ideas: How Can We Secure Enduring Capital for Equitable Rural Prosperity?

 This third in the Thrive Rural Field Perspectives series offers a call to action to restructure and reorient public, private…